ritaturk/xenko-docs/manual/getting-started/create-project.md

     >**Note:** Some graphics cards do not support the latest APIs.
 For mobile devices, only DirectX 9.3 / OpenGL ES 2.0 and DirectX 10.0 / OpenGL ES 3.0 are available.

 	5.b. **High / low dynamic range (HDR / LDR):** This defines the way color is computed in your game.
 In LDR mode, colors range from 0 to 1.
 In HDR mode colors can take any float value.
 HDR enables you to have advanced and more realistic rendering in your game but is heavier and requires at least profile DirectX 10.0 / OpenGL ES 3.0.
  6. Select the desired orientation for your game in the **Orientation** section.
-    >**Note:** For PC games, use landscape.
+For PC games, use landscape.
 Portrait is suitable for mobile-based games.

  7. Click **OK**.